microsoft/teams-ai/js/samples/04.ai.a.naturalLanguage.santaBot/README.md

 </details>
 <details open>
     <summary><h3>Conversational session history</h3></summary>
     Because this sample leaves the conversation to GPT, the bot simply facilitates user conversation as-is.
-But because it includes the 'sk-prompt.txt' file to guide it, GPT will store and leverage session history appropriately.
-From the chat 'sk-prompt.txt' file:
+But because it includes the 'skprompt.txt' file to guide it, GPT will store and leverage session history appropriately.
+From the chat 'skprompt.txt' file:

 ```
 Conversation history: